loraa23/CS-351-Group-Project/README.md

 **Q5: What authentication method will you use (e.g., username/password, OAuth, JWT)?**

+username/password

 **Q6: How will you store and protect sensitive user data (e.g., passwords, tokens)?**

+We plan to implement usernames and passwords because of its simplicity and because the app won't store any highly sensitive information about the student, so more secure methods aren't needed.
+However, we will store the passwords using a hashing algorithm to ensure security.

 ## Deployment